cddr/integrity/README.md

    of the project you are using; what you see; and what you expected to see
 3. Create an issue describing the problem in as much detail as you can

-If you have an idea for a feature, make github issue and lets talk about it
+If you have an idea for a feature, make a github issue and lets talk about it

-### Developer Tooling

-Please consider adding this [pre-commit hook](https://gist.github.com/cddr/9906472) to your local repo to ensure the Changelog is kept up-to-date

 ### Running the tests

 Before issuing a pull request, please use the following command to ensure the unit tests pass and the API docs can be generated
 ```
-$ lein do clean, test && bash test/tooling.sh
+$ lein do clean, test
 ```

 ## Credits